-The latest round of leaked data sold by a famous dark web netizen was noticed by The Hacker News, who already made three separate releases in different time intervals of leaked data for sale in a Dark web Marketplace.
+The latest round of leaked data sold by a famous dark web netizen was noticed by The Hacker News, who already made three separate releases in different time intervals of leaked data in a Dark Web sales and marketplace.

 While the dark web monitoring mode is consistent, with the large hidden services and contents lurking in this area the new round of release was done stealthily in nature in a Marketplace where Gnosticplayers released it.
 But before anyone could discover it, the hacker of the compromised database sent an email to The Hacker News.
 The sites that were hacked most likely had no idea that they were compromised.